NathanGrenier/SOEN-341/README.md

 ### Prisma

+#### Prototype Database Change:

-When you prototype a change to the Prisma schema, in order to sync the changes with your development database use the following command:
+To prototype a change to the Prisma schema and sync the modification with your development database, use the following command:

 ```bash
 npx prisma db push
 ```

----
+#### Create Database Migration:

 When the Prisma schema is in a stable condition (in the desired state), create a [migration](https://www.prisma.io/docs/orm/prisma-migrate/getting-started) file